 Our top last-minute gift card picks you can still get in time for Christmas

-If you're scrambling to find a last-minute Christmas gift, a gift card is an obvious choice.
+If you're scrambling to find a last-minute Christmas gift this weekend, a gift card is an obvious choice.
 They arrive quickly (and can even arrive instantly with quick, digital delivery) and are an easy choice for the person who has everything or says that they don't need anything.

 Gift cards are a good gift, but you need to make sure you're choosing a gift card that they'll actually use.
 Consider a Starbucks card for the coffee enthusiast in your life or an Amazon gift card for the friend who orders everything online.